laminas/laminas-cache/doc/book/zend.cache.pattern.class-cache.md

 ## Available Methods

-call(string $method, array $args = array()) --- :noindex:
+call(string $method, array $args = array()) :noindex:

 > Call the specified method of the configured class.

 > rtype
 mixed
---- :noindex:

-> Call the specified method of the configured class.
+Call the specified method of the configured class. rtype

-> rtype
 mixed
---- :noindex:

-> Set a static property of the configured class.
+Set a static property of the configured class. rtype

-> rtype
 void
---- :noindex:

-> Get a static property of the configured class.
+Get a static property of the configured class. rtype

-> rtype
 mixed
---- :noindex:

-> Checks if a static property of the configured class exists.
+Checks if a static property of the configured class exists. rtype

-> rtype
 boolean
---- :noindex:

-> Unset a static property of the configured class.
+Unset a static property of the configured class. rtype

-> rtype
 void
-generateKey(string $method, array $args = array()) --- :noindex:
+generateKey(string $method, array $args = array()) :noindex:

 > Generate a unique key in base of a key representing the callback part and a key representing the arguments part. rtype
 string
-setOptions(Zend\\Cache\\Pattern\\PatternOptions $options) --- :noindex:
+setOptions(Zend\\Cache\\Pattern\\PatternOptions $options) :noindex:

 > Set pattern options.
 rtype
 Zend\\Cache\\Pattern\\ClassCache
-getOptions() --- :noindex:
+getOptions() :noindex:

 > Get all pattern options.
 rtype